-At this year's Little League World Series, one coach called a timeout to talk strategy with his own personal MVP: his son.
+At last year's Little League World Series, one coach called a time-out to talk strategy with his own personal MVP: his son.

-The first thing he said was something every child — especially young men — need to hear their fathers say more often.
+The first thing he said was something all children — especially young men — need to hear their fathers say more often.

 More importantly, he would always love him.

-Since SportsCast posted the video to Twitter on August 22, it has since received over 3,000 likes and retweets — and for one awwww-inspiring reason.
+Since SportsCast posted the video to Twitter on August 22, it has received more than 3,000 likes and retweets — and for one "awww"-inspiring reason.

 This dad proved just how important it is to make sure his son knows he's loved.
 Though many children assume their parents love them, hearing it on a regular basis has been shown to benefit a child's mental health in many ways.

-Multiple studies have linked a father's positive involvement in his kid's lives with their overall life satisfaction through higher levels of self-reported happiness.
+Multiple studies have linked fathers' positive involvement in their kids' lives with the kids' overall life satisfaction through higher levels of self-reported happiness.
 Children of involved fathers were also shown to manage stress and frustration better, and to be more playful, resourceful, and attentive when solving problems — some skills that might come in handy at the Little League World Series.

 "Overall, father love appears to be as heavily implicated as mother love in [a child's] psychological well-being and health ... " Ronald Rohner and Robert Veneziano wrote in a 2001 article for the Review of General Psychology.

 Those words hold especially true when it comes to father-son relationships.
 Because boys are often taught by society not to show their emotions, it's even more important to witness a male role model publicly doing so.
 That action, no matter how small or simple, can have a lasting impact.

 By hearing his father show his emotions and then watching the moment go viral, Jensen learned that sharing his feelings with others isn't just OK, but — just like throwing a ball — a form of masculine strength.